What Are You Leaving Behind & What Are You Moving Towards?

 I wasn’t only looking for a change in work…I wanted a change in life.

 Living in a new country felt like an invitation to re-engage with myself.
 New people.
 Sunshine.
 A different culture, and way of life.
-My curiosity came back online, and with it, a quiet willingness to confront my fear of life rather than remain protected from it.
+My curiosity came back online, and with it, a willingness to confront my fear of life rather than remain protected from it.

 This creates a cycle of fear–freeze–fear, where life slowly revolves around avoiding activation rather than moving towards aliveness.

 Something in me knew that if I wanted my life to expand again.
-I would need to meet fear through the body, not think my way out of it.
+I would need to meet fear through the body, not think my way out of it. doing it alone didn’t work, so I seeked help.

 Identity in Transition: Between Who You Were and Who You’re Becoming